jethrocarr/pupistry/README.md

     aws cloudformation describe-stacks --query "Stacks[*].Outputs[*]" --stack-name pupistry-resources-changeme

-You now need to edit `~/.pupistry/settings.yaml` and enter in the equalivent OutputValue for the following labels:
+You now need to edit `~/.pupistry/settings.yaml` and enter in the equivalent OutputValue for the following labels:

     general: